ahmedgamalelazab/EXAM-DB/README.md

 - ## why not all what u expect not included ?
     1. we were running out of time .
     2. `huge pressure` , `loads` and etc .. from `ITI` .
-    3. we were working on `2` projects and remain one more .
+    3. we were working on `2` projects and still remains one more .
     4. we are in middle of framework season in `ITI` .
     5. `Angular` hide on push 😂
 # Project ( dev names and rules )   📢 `US` :